AlmeaLumanlan/7OOP-Laboratory-Task/README.md

 Hello!
 I’m **Almea Lumanlan**, I like to think of myself as easygoing and curious.
 I enjoy spending time outdoors, whether it’s a walk, a trip, or just watching the sunset.
 Music is usually my background for almost everything I do.
 And honestly, I’m happiest when I’m around friends and family.

 ---

-## Fun Facts About Me
-- I love playing billiards 🎱
-- I enjoy palying mobile games 📱
-- I love cooking/baking 🧑‍🍳

----

 ## 🤔 What I Believe In
-- I believe in being kind, staying curious, and enjoying the little moments that make life good.
+- I believe in being kind, staying curious, and enjoying the little moments that make life good. 🙏
-- I believe in growing at my own pace and appreciating the journey along the way.
+- I believe in growing at my own pace and appreciating the journey along the way. 🫡
-- I believe in growing at my own pace and appreciating the journey along the way.
+- I believe in growth, perseverance, and responsibility to shape a better future. ❤️

 ##  Education
 **Elementary:** Cuayan Elementary School